profitopsai/ProRCA/README.md

 - **Visualization:**
   Visualize causal pathways with Graphviz diagrams, using gradient backgrounds to indicate path importance via `CausalResultsVisualizer`.

-- **End-to-End Example:**
-  A complete example of the workflow is provided in the Jupyter Notebook `notebooks/test.ipynb`.

 ## Project Structure

 ```